JeffMonsalve/configure-ad/README.md

 <br />
 </p>
-After both VMs have successfully restarted, we connect to the Client-1 VM via RDP.
-From there, we use PowerShell to ping DC-1’s IP address.
-Because the firewall on DC-1 has been disabled, the ping should succeed, confirming network connectivity.
-Next, we run the ipconfig /all command on Client-1 to verify that DC-1’s static IP address is correctly set as the DNS server.
+Once both VMs have restarted, we access the Client-1 VM using Remote Desktop (RDP).
+In PowerShell, we ping DC-1’s private IP address to confirm that the two machines can communicate over the network.
+We then run the ipconfig /all command on Client-1 to verify that DC-1’s static IP address is correctly set as the DNS server
 </p>
 <img src="https://i.imgur.com/hL7g5Y5.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />